createrawvision/createrawvision/README.md

 Syncs all files and database from the configured host via SSH.
 Then pulls files from GitHub.
 See file for more details.

-### `.scripts/deploy-host.php`
+### `.scripts/export.php`

-`wp eval-file .scripts/deploy-host.php`
+`wp eval-file .scripts/export.php`

-Deploys changes from GitHub to host via SSH by running `.scripts/deploy.php`.
-See file for more details.
+Exports changes from the current environment and writes them to a file to be used in deployment.
+Overwrites data.

 ### `.scripts/deploy.php`